ventus-ag/docs/_docs/coretasks/Scaling.md

 ![](../../assets/img/scaling/resize_node1.png)

 - Choose how many nodes you need and use action `resize cluster`
-go to Cloud page, choose Kubernetes and open your cluster:

 ![](../../assets/img/scaling/resize_node.png)

 - Wait until update progress will end: